Polderrider/polderrider.github.io/README.md

 ---

 ---
 Software Engineer with 1 year experience in developing programs for desktop, web-apps and command line deployment.
 Strong foundation in programming languages C and Python, and functional programming languages Bracket, ML.
-Gained knowledge of Object Oriented Programming language C# during Tata Steel DSP work experience.
-Studying Computer Science has built a solid understanding of programming fundamentals and shaped skill for writing understandable code.
+Gained knowledge of Object Oriented Programming language C# during IT experience at Tata Steel Direct Sheet Plant.
+Studying Computer Science has built a solid understanding of programming fundamentals and shaped skills for writing understandable code.
 Equally comfortable as a self-starter, team leader or Agile team member, I maximise impact in my work by managing stakeholder expectations and careful time management.

-## PROFESSIONAL EXPERIENCE
+## SOFTWARE ENGINEER EXPERIENCE
 ***
 ### Junior Software Engineer
 Tata Steel, IJmuiden, NL
 2022 – present

-- Gained experience in C# .NET programming during placement in IT Engineering team at the TSE Direct Sheet Plant.
-Supported developers with designing and implementing program solutions in response to end users needs, which maintained the control of coil movements in the Warehouse Management System.
+- Gained experience in C# .NET programming during a placement in the IT Engineering team at the TSE Direct Sheet Plant.
+Liaising with end users, I supported developers in maintaining programs responsible for coil movements in the Warehouse Management System.
 - Programming languages experience
     - C languages C / C++ / C#
     - Python / Bootstrap / Flask
     - Database SQLite / mySQL
     - Functional languages Racket / ML
-- Developed stock price tracker web app \([source code]\)(https://github.com/code50/51285379/tree/main/finance) with API connection that offered features to quote current share price, buy / sell shares, report 'Stock Trade History' and add funds to account.
-App supported by username/password log-in functionality.
-Developed front end in Python / Boostrap and backend using SQLite.
+- Developed stock price web app using Python / Flask for frontend and SQLite for backend [link](https://github.com/code50/51285379/tree/main/finance).
+Using an API, the app offers the user access to current share price search, buying / selling shares, and a 'Stock Trade History'.
-- Continuing second year of studying Computer Science Curriculum alongside full time employment to develop knowledge of advanced CS topics (Data Structures & Algorithms, System Architecture and Design)
+- Continuing second year of studying Computer Science alongside full time employment to develop knowledge in advanced CS topics (Data Structures & Algorithms, System Architecture and Design)
 - Github repository [link](https://github.com/code50/51285379)